Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 3. If you want to use the queue type to throttle a process, enable the ![Throttling](../../Assets/Icons/Toggle.png "[Throttling]") (Throttling) toggle.
    The fields below are ready for input.

-    + Specify the maximum number of actions to be executed by this action in the *Throttle action limit* field.
+    + Specify the maximum number of actions to be executed in the *Throttle action limit* field.
     + Specify the period in minutes in which the maximum number of actions are to be executed in the *Throttle period (minutes)* field.
 For example: Maximum number of actions = 1000, Throttle period = 60 means that a maximum of 1000 actions can be processed in one hour.
     Note that these numbers refer to a worker.
 If a worker is associated with multiple transitions, the number is divided among all the actions concerned.
 In addition, if more than one worker is configured for a queue type, there may be minimal deviations (one/two in a thousand) from the specified numbers due to parallel processing.